 DIY Help: Budgeting with One Income

-The interest rate on credit cards average 15.3% and if you have a bad credit score, is going to be closer to 25%-29%.
+The best tip is to only use credit cards for emergency situations.
+The interest rate on credit cards averages 16.7% in 2022 and if you have a bad credit score, it is going to be closer to 25%-29%.
 The interest rate on payday loans is frightening, averaging just under 400% APR.

 Saving for your children’s college education and for your own retirement can be difficult when you’re on your own.
 But try to make contributions to your employer-sponsored 401(k) retirement plan, especially if the employer matches your contributions.
 If you can put money in a college fund, consider using a state-sponsored plan with tax advantages.